 I am also doing an experiment with Pinterest, I am changing slightly the Pinterest image to a formula that many say is better for Pinterest.
 We will see, but I also joined this new Tribe thing with Tailwind, I have noticed since I started using that, my Pinterest has gone way up!
 If you want to be added to my Pinterest tribe in Tailwind, comment or contact me, I will send you an invite, trust me it is GREAT!

-When I was trying to think what cheese would be good with this beer infused macaroni, I spotted Cabot’s new cheese, Smokey Bacon.
 That was when my brain started to think, why not keep this simple, use the regular cheddar cheese from Cabot and this smokey bacon as well.
 Those cheeses would be wonderful with beer.
 Cabot is a very good cheese to use in the making of mac n cheese.